By Jonathan Sabath

 ![]() |

-Yellow flowered birdsfoot tree-foil here threatens to wipe out hairy ruellia and other rare plants. |
+Yellow flowered birdsfoot tree-foil here threatens to wipe out hairy ruellia (in bloom) and many other rare plants. |

-Illinois Department of Natural Heritage biologist Melissa Grycan and Friends of Illinois Nature Preserves are offering to train people ready to save nature here.
+Illinois Department of Natural Resources biologist Melissa Grycan and Friends of Illinois Nature Preserves are offering to train people ready to save nature here.
 “This work needs people who really care and want to do something important,” says Friends volunteer Eriko Kojima.
 “We’ll need to learn plants to be sure that we protect the rare species while we work to eliminate the invasives.
 But even though it’s technical, it’s fun and rewarding too – especially when you do it with other people!”

 Birdsfoot trefoil – a malignant alien species that is the primary threat to the site – requires precision herbicide treatment to be removed: “chemotherapy for the prairie.”
-At other preserves, citizen-stewards have succeeded with this challenge.
+At other preserves, stewards communities have succeeded with this challenge.
 “We’ve seen areas at other important natural areas almost die off – but volunteers getting involved turned things around, and the species really recovered,” said Grycan.

 ![]() |